Owiti-Charles/heroku_deployment/README.md

 For more information read on the [heroku documentation](https://devcenter.heroku.com/articles/procfile).

-Create a file named `Procfile` in the project root with the following content:
+Create a file named `Procfile` in the project root then add:
 ```
-web: gunicorn your_project_name.wsgi --log-file -
+web: gunicorn your_project_name.wsgi
 ```

 ## Runtime.txt
-This file contains the python version you are using for heroku to use, create `runtime.txt` in your project root and add your python version in the following format
+This file contains the python version you are using for heroku to use, create `runtime.txt` in your project root and add your python version.
 ```
-python-3.6.4
+python-3.6.8 <Replace with your current python version.>
 ```
 List of [Heroku Python Runtimes](https://devcenter.heroku.com/articles/python-runtimes).